jjtroiano0272/react-dev-portfolio/README.md

 #### Projects

 - [x] Gradient overlay
-- [ ] Gradient from white to transparent
+- [x] Gradient from white to transparent
+- [ ] Gradient overlay is all ganked on some display/browser (Safari confirmed)
 - [ ] images fill the container (there's one that doesn't and it looks weird)
 - [ ] 'Show more' functionality button after 3 projects'